 At this time I was still running a rooming house in downtown Chicago, and one day one of my boarders asked me how I was.
 I just kind of burst into tears, telling her about how my life had changed so much.
 I must have been at a low point to dump it all on her.
 But she happened to be a doctor.
 She was like, ‘Well, that is not acceptable.
 It’s terrible that you can’t get help for this.
 I’m going to send you to the top rheumatologist.’

 This doctor sits me down, and I tell her my story and I’m holding it together.
 She says, ‘Okay.’
 She puts a notepad on her lap and draws me a picture of what’s going on in my cells and says, ‘You have rheumatoid arthritis.
 I can help you get better.’
 I just burst into tears.
 I just dissolved because she got it.
 After that, I basically got my life back.
 I got my energy back.
 I just had to give myself a shot twice a week.

-"We decided to move to the country, and we looked north to Wisconsin because we already knew we loved it.
-Years ago my husband and I had honeymooed at B&Bs throughout the countryside of Wisconsin.
-We both thought Wisconsin was beautiful, relaxing, and green ... we were drawn and we decided wanted to move here.
+“We decided to move to the country, and we looked north to Wisconsin because we already knew we loved it.
+Years ago my husband and I had honeymooned at B&Bs throughout the countryside of Wisconsin.
+We both thought Wisconsin was beautiful, relaxing, and green…we were drawn and decided we wanted to move here.